 Investing in your Future

 Your education at Samuel Merritt University is an investment in you and in your future.
-Not only will you have the opportunity to pursue a rewarding career in health care, but Samuel Merritt University graduates have a loan default rate of less than one percent.
+Not only will you have the opportunity to enhance your rewarding career in health care, but Samuel Merritt University graduates have a loan default rate of less than one percent.
 This means that students who borrowed to attend Samuel Merritt University have found employment in their chosen field that allows them to pay off their loans.

 The Financial Aid Office at Samuel Merritt University has helped thousands of students afford their education.
 We are here to help you through the financial aid process and make your academic dreams come true.
+Please review the following tabs for more information.

 Almost any student who needs financial assistance to attend Samuel Merritt University may be eligible to receive financial aid.
 Some of the requirements for aid are: